-The Statewide Initiatives support the NSP II goals for IOM #4, #5, #6, & #7 by increasing the preparation of academic and practice leaders, graduating additional faculty and hospital educators, recruiting and retaining new nursing faculty, increasing the completions of terminal degrees for existing faculty, and sharing important leadership and simulation resources with clinical practice leaders and academic faculty leaders to meet the developing needs of the future nursing workforce.
+The Statewide Initiatives support the national and state NSP II goals by increasing the preparation of academic and practice leaders, graduating additional faculty and hospital educators, recruiting, retaining and recognizing nursing faculty, increasing the completions of terminal degrees for existing faculty, and sharing important leadership and simulation resources with clinical practice leaders and academic faculty leaders to meet the developing needs of the future nursing workforce.

 New Nursing Faculty Fellowship Program (NNFF)

-The new faculty fellowships are available to Maryland institutions with nursing degree programs through nominations of newly hired full-time, tenured or tenure-track faculty or clinical-track nursing faculty.
-These fellowships will assist Maryland nursing programs in recruiting and retaining new nursing faculty to produce the additional nursing graduates required by Maryland’s hospitals.
-The awards may be used to assist new nursing faculty with professional expenses, such as professional development, loan repayment, and other relevant expenses.
+The new faculty fellowships are available to Maryland institutions with nursing degree programs through nominations of newly hired full-time, tenured, tenure-track faculty, non-tenure or clinical-track nursing faculty.
+These fellowships will assist Maryland nursing programs in recruiting and retaining new nursing faculty to teach, expanding capacity and supporting the pipeline.

-Nurse Educator Doctoral Grants for Practice and Dissertation Research (NEDG)
+Nurse Educator Doctoral Grant for Practice and Dissertation Research (NEDG)

 Nurse Leadership Institute (NLI)

 The Nurse Leadership Institute for Nursing Practice and Education (NLI) is designed to build Maryland’s nursing leadership capacity.
 Coordinated and collaborative nursing leadership in practice and education is vital to transforming health care delivery models in Maryland and ultimately improving health care outcomes for Maryland residents.
-The NLI prepares nurse leaders in Maryland to assume a more active leadership role and contribute to the development and implementation of effective health care delivery models in Maryland.
-Applicants are selected from practice and academia.
-Applicants from Maryland schools of nursing, hospitals and other health care delivery systems who meet eligibility requirements are invited to apply.
-Applicants are required to have institutional support for participation in the program and identify a mentor, preferably from their institution, who agrees to participate in the program.
+The NLI prepares emerging and existing nurse leaders from practice and academia with guidance from a chosen mentor.

 Maryland Clinical Simulation Resource Consortium (MCSRC)